 Some people look beautiful with low eyebrows, but others look very tired and serious.
 The low brows let the skin of the upper lids bunch-up, making it difficult to apply makeup, and contributing to an old, tired appearance.
 Many revision facelifts will utilize a browlift to open the eyes, tighten the skin of the upper lids, and remove the loose skin that causes crow’s feet.

 Facelift surgery involves making an incision in front of, and around, the earlobe.
 Occasionally, excess tension on the earlobe after a facelift creates some distortion and elongation of the earlobe.
 This is referred to as a pixie ear.
 This can be corrected easily with a revision facelift.

 Dallas Surgical Arts offers Revision Facelifts for patients in Dallas TX.
-Call Dallas Surgical Arts Phone Number 972-566-4900 to schedule a free consultation.
+Call Dallas Office Phone Number 972-566-4900 to schedule a consultation.